 “I have great communication with my supervisor.
 I get to help patients – many patients try to get services and are surprised when they come here that we really are here to help them; it makes you feel good.
 Staff are great to work with; we are like a family.
 We’re very busy, so the day goes by quickly.
 My ideas are heard and sometimes implemented.
 We all try to work as a team."

 Hilary O’Neil, Outreach and Family Center Coordinator (since 2007)

 “Families First staff are very dedicated, compassionate and non-judgmental, and are a fun group of people.
 I love the variety of things I get to do in my job.
 And it’s wonderful to be able to offer things that are really needed, good and necessary services offered to people for the betterment of the whole community.”

 CURRENT JOB OPENINGS

 Be part of a team with physicians, nurse practitioners and medical assistants to provide preventive and sick care to adults and children in our Health Center.
 Must have at least two years of primary care experience and a New Hampshire RN license.
-This is a 32 hours/week position with full benefits.
+From 10-40 hours per week.